 A path toward a healthier gut

-Although it is unusual to hear the term “increased intestinal permeability” in most doctors’ offices, alternative and integrative medicine practitioners have worked on gut healing as an initial step to treat chronic diseases for decades.
+Although it is unusual to hear the term "increased intestinal permeability" in most doctors' offices, alternative and integrative medicine practitioners have worked on gut healing as an initial step to treat chronic diseases for decades.
 Other cultures around the world often recommend specific diets to make people feel better.
 Even in the United States, it is common to see people changing their diets after getting sick.
 A common initial step some practitioners take is to remove foods that can be inflammatory and could promote changes in the gut flora.
 Among the most common are alcohol, processed foods, certain medications, and any foods that may cause allergies or sensitivities.
-In my practice, I often see patients improve significantly when they start eating a healthier diet.

 Controversy still exists on whether leaky gut causes the development of diseases outside the gastrointestinal tract in humans.
 However, it is always a good idea to eat a nutritious, unprocessed diet that includes foods that help quell inflammation (and avoids foods known to trigger inflammation), which may, at least in theory, help to rebuild the gut lining and bring more balance to the gut flora.
 This recipe could make you feel better, without any side effects.
 It is definitely worth a try.